hackclub/scrapbook/README.md

 ## How do I join?

-Your Scrapbook is automatically generated when you make your first Scrapbook post.
+Your Scrapbook is automatically generated for you when you make your first Scrapbook post.
 In order to post, you'll need to [join the Hack Club Slack](https://hackclub.com/slack).
 Once you've completed the onboarding flow in Slack and have access to all of the channels, join the `#scrapbook` channel.
-From here, Scrapbook posts are automatically generated when you post a message in the `#scrapbook` channel.
+From here, Scrapbook posts are automatically generated for you when you post a message in the `#scrapbook` channel.

 A post requires just two things: a description and an image.
 Your image can be dragged straight into Slack and Scrapbook will take care of the rest.
 [An example message](https://hackclub.slack.com/archives/C01504DCLVD/p1646030307450419) into Slack might look like: